preames/llvm-auto-triage-corpus/README.rst

   tests.
 * Filter by pass.
 The reducers try to reduce the pass list down to a single pass wherever possible.
 If you look for e.g. instsimplify bugs, you'll find a bunch.
-Similiarly, we try to isolate analysis crashes and you can grap for the corresponding "-analysis -XXX" command line.
+Similarly, we try to isolate analysis crashes and you can grap for the corresponding "-analysis -XXX" command line.
 * You can also use lit to quickly run any subset of tests to examine output (e.g. stack trace or alive2 failure messages).

-Longer term, there are tenative plans to provide a web-based triage interface on top of the raw information here, but for the moment, you're on your own!
+Longer term, there are tentative plans to provide a web-based triage interface on top of the raw information here, but for the moment, you're on your own!

 If during your investigation, you find test cases which have room for further